FAQ

 Why Fediverse and not email/password login?

-Because we don't want to manage accounts.
-No passwords to store, no emails to verify, no spam accounts to moderate, no password reset flows to build.
+We don't want to manage accounts.
+No passwords to store, no emails to verify, no spam accounts to moderate.
 The Fediverse handles identity for us, and no single company controls it.

-I don't have a Mastodon account.
+I don't have an account.
 Where do I sign up?

 mastodon.social is the largest server.
 Create a free account, then use it to log in to Bubbles.
 Takes about two minutes.